AppDaemon/appdaemon/API.md

 ## Sunrise and Sunset

-Appdaemon has a number of features to allow easy tracking of sunrise and sunset as well as a couple of scheduler functions.
+AppDaemon has a number of features to allow easy tracking of sunrise and sunset as well as a couple of scheduler functions.
 ### run_at_sunrise()
 Run a callback at or around sunrise.
 #### Synopsis